ohid/lara-todo/README.md

 $ cp .env.example .env
 ```

-Eit `.env` file with with your database credential
+Edit `.env` file with with your database credential

 Now create database tables by running this command-
 ```